ChristopherJdL/wheretomeet-api/WhereToMeet/Documentation.md

 The variable `client` is the instance of the AsyncHttpClient.

 ## Values (for testing querying values) ##

+This route uses the authentication process described here.

 ### Query ###
 The Log In is performed using: